 I often talk about the critical economic role Heathrow plays as the UK’s biggest port.
 Today, many of us are working around the clock to keep vital supply lines open, as ventilators and precious PPE equipment land at airports across the country supporting the battle against this pandemic.
 If we were not open, tens of thousands of British citizens would be stranded across the world without the support of friends and family or even access to medical help.
 So let us pay tribute to the hard working men and women of the aviation industry who have worked so hard on the front line to support the NHS and bring people home.

 But even as we serve the nation, the aviation sector is facing real financial distress.
 Our revenues have disappeared, but our costs remain largely fixed.
 This is an existential threat to our supply chain, as well as all those who rely on aviation for their livelihoods.
 We will publicly support any business in our sector that needs Government help.
 It is vital that we emerge from this crisis with a vibrant and competitive aviation industry.
-The government can do more to help.
-We have been pushing for deferral of Business Rates, which represent over 10% of our costs, and currently more than our revenues.
-Only in Scotland has the government waived unaffordable rates to support aviation.
-Now we need a level playing field.

 Whilst we are consumed by this crisis, it is important that we think about how we can accelerate the recovery, and the critical issue will be the reopening of borders to international travellers, without the need for quarantine.
 The crisis came on so rapidly that each country set its own health screening standards, with little coordination.
 Rightly or wrongly, those that require temperature checks, are perceived as being safer than others, such as the UK.